30 facts about MPNs

 Fact #21

-Research projects funded by MPNRF have led to important advances for people living with MPNs.
+Research projects funded by MPN Research Foundation have led to important advances for people living with MPNs.
 These include discovery of the CALR mutation, understanding more about interferon and disease progression, and identifying possible new treatments.
-Read more about our 21-year MPN IMPACT.

 Fact #22

-MPNRF looks at critical gaps in current MPN research that may move answers from the laboratory to the clinic, faster.
-The foundation plays a uniquely independent role in the MPN community, convening academia, industry, patients, advocates and regulatory agencies, ultimately to improve the lives of people living with MPNs.
-Hear what leading MPN specialists say about the IMPACT@21
+Founded in 1999 as the first organization dedicated to MPNs, MPN Reseach Foundation funds projects that addresses the critical gaps in current MPN research with the potential to move answers from the laboratory to the clinic.
+The Foundation plays a uniquely independent role in the MPN community, convening academia, industry, patients and caregivers, advocates, and regulatory agencies, ultimately to improve the lives of people living with MPNs.

 Fact #23